Facing shorter holiday season, U.S. retailers rev up faster delivery, early deals

 That will be in addition to free shipping with no minimum purchase, order pickup on online purchases and same-day delivery services.

-Similarly, Best Buy (BBY.N) has promised free next-day delivery on thousands of items.
-And Walmart Inc (WMT.N) is, for the first time, offering free next-day delivery on orders over $35 without a membership fee.
+Similarly, Best Buy has promised free next-day delivery on thousands of items.
+And Walmart Inc is, for the first time, offering free next-day delivery on orders over $35 without a membership fee.

 “A shorter holiday season puts more importance on each shopping day,” said Steve Sadove, senior adviser for Mastercard and a former CEO and chairman of department store operator Saks Inc. Sadove said the sales outlook for the season remains positive despite the fewer days between Thanksgiving and Christmas.